In this article:

 Preparation time required: 5-10 minutes

-Basically the main idea is, for the child to recognise the quantity, of ‘how many‘.
+So the main idea is, for the child to recognize the quantity, of ‘how many‘ items.

-So I recreate similar ideas, but with popsicle sticks instead of the wooden spindles.
+I recreated similar ideas, but with popsicle sticks instead of the wooden spindles.

 Here I used small disposable plates as the containers.